wp-plugins/wp-customer-reviews/readme.txt

 * If you have any feedback, suggestions, questions, or issues, please: [**Visit our support forum**](http://wordpress.org/tags/wp-customer-reviews?forum_id=10)

 == Changelog ==

+= 1.1.8 (02-23-2011) =
+* Updated plugin to not use sessions at all to track error/status messages
+* Plugin will now automatically detect some theme/plugin compatibility issues and attempt workarounds
+* Updating CSS for error/thank you message container.

 = 1.1.7 (02-20-2011) =
 * An error was fixed in email validation